Sylvia Lim: NCMP term: 2006–2011

 Lim expressed concerns about a proposed constitutional amendment introduced in April 2010 that would allow magistrates to hear what are called "first mentions" through video conferencing.
 A first mention is a hearing that must be held within 48 hours of a person's arrest.
 She felt it failed to adequately assure accused people that they were allowed to complain to magistrates about injuries they had sustained or acts of misfeasance against them by the authorities.
 In response, Deputy Prime Minister and Minister for Home Affairs Wong Kan Seng assured MPs that processes would be in place to ensure that accused people are treated fairly.
-For example, during a video conference, an accused person will be alone in a room with no police officer, and will be able to see what is happening in the entire courtroom.
-Secondly, the screen that will be used by the judge is large enough to enable him or her to clearly see whether the accused is under duress.
-Finally, accused people who have been mistreated can either complain to the police or to the judge when they are later present in court.
+For example, during a video conference, an accused person would be alone in a room without police officers and able to see what was happening in the entire courtroom.
+Secondly, the screen used by the judge would be large enough to enable them to clearly see whether the accused was under duress.
+Finally, mistreated accused people could either complain to the police or to the judge when they were later present in court.

 The following month, during parliamentary debates on major revisions to the Criminal Procedure Code, Lim suggested there was a need to improve pre-trial disclosure procedures and to ensure that victims of crimes received redress.
 Further, she expressed concerns over the leniency of community-based sentencing.
 The bill eventually incorporated several of her suggestions.